31 standout Father's Day gifts that will rock his world

-Dads are like snowflakes: No two are exactly alike.
-So why do we think we can get away with a generic gift?
+No two dads are exactly alike, so why do we think we can get away with a generic gift?
 Fret not.
-We have dug deep to find 25 Father's Day gifts that stand out in a crowd as much as he does.
+We have dug deep to find the Father's Day gifts that stand out in a crowd as much as he does.
 Whether your father — or one of the other dads on your gift list — is into '80s rock bands, the great outdoors, craft cocktails or home light shows controlled by his phone, we've found top-rated, uncommon stuff that will rock his world.

 Hatch Pops Sweatshirt ($78; hatchcollection.com)